wix/Detox/docs/config/overview.md

    },
 ```

-Obviously, if you have only one configuration, there's no need to specify its name, just use `detox build` and
+Obviously, if you have only one configuration, there’s no need to specify its name, just use `detox build` and
 `detox test` as-is.